SYDsCorner/MechaCar_Statistical_Analysis/README.md

 - Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

-   - According to our results, vehicle length and ground clearance (as well as intercept) are statistically unlikely to provide random amounts of variance to the linear model.
+   - According to our results on *Pr(>|t|)* value , vehicle length and ground clearance (as well as intercept) are statistically unlikely to provide random amounts of variance to the linear model.
 In other words the vehicle length and ground clearance have a significant impact on the mpg values (fuel-efficiency).

 - Is the slope of the linear model considered to be zero?
 Why or why not?